BoldingBruggeman/neccton-fabm/README.md

 A few things are worth keeping in mind:

-* We try to support multiple platforms and different software environments i.e. single user laptops and HPC systems.
-Foreseeing all possible combinations is tough - so please report back if you find anything unclear - or not working and we will try to make it work.
+* We try to support multiple platforms and different software environments, e.g., laptops, workstations and HPC systems running Linux, Mac or Windows.
+Foreseeing all possible combinations is tough, so please report back if you find anything unclear or not working.
+We will try to make it work.

 * On some systems (in particular HPC clusters), you may need to load additional modules for some software to become available.
   On these systems, before you install anything new, try `module avail` to see whether the software you need is available,